This document describes the design concepts of Akka Cluster.

 Akka Cluster provides a fault-tolerant decentralized peer-to-peer based cluster membership service with no single point of failure or single point of bottleneck.
 It does this using gossip protocols and an automatic failure detector.

-Akka cluster allows for building distributed applications, where one application or service span multiple nodes (in practice multiple
+Akka cluster allows for building distributed applications, where one application or service spans multiple nodes (in practice multiple

 - A logical member of a cluster.
 There could be multiple nodes on a physical machine.
 Defined by a hostname:port:uid tuple.